On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 We start by proving that $H$ is always strongly imprimitive for $p=5$, despite there being a case labelled `\textbf{P}' in \cite[6.170]{litterickmemoir}.
 Using this we show the same thing for $p\neq 2,3,5$.
 In addition, for $p=2$ we can also show that $H$ is strongly imprimitive, leaving only $p=3$.
 The proof for this case is much more complicated, and requires both a computer calculation and theoretical arguments.

 \begin{prop} If $p\neq 3$ then $H$ is strongly imprimitive. \end{prop} \begin{proof} We start with $p=5$.
 If $H$ is not strongly imprimitive then $H\cong \SL_2(11)$ and the composition factors of $L(E_7){\downarrow_H}$ are (up to automorphism) $11^8,10_1^3,5,5^*,1^5$.
 (See \cite[Tables 6.169--6.170]{litterickmemoir}.)
 Although this has pressure $3$, any such module must have a trivial submodule.
 To see this, note that the projective cover of $11$ is $11/1/11/1/11$, so for every two trivials we need three $11$s in order to not to have a trivial submodule.
 Since this is not the case, $H$ stabilizes a line on $L(E_7)$.
-Thus $H$ lies in either a parabolic or maximal-rank subgroup, by Lemma \ref{lem:paramaxl}.
+Thus $H$ lies in either a parabolic or maximal-rank subgroup, by Lemma \ref{lem:paramaxl}, and in a connected one by Lemma \ref{lem:inconnected}.

 We now show that $H$ cannot lie in such a subgroup, and therefore no such $H$ embeds in $\mbG$ with these factors on $L(E_7)$.
 The corresponding factors on $M(E_7)$ are $10_4,10_5,(6,6^*)^3$.
 (It is not important which two modules $10_4$ and $10_5$ are.)
 Notice that the minimal faithful degree for $H$ is $6$ and no faithful simple module for $H$ carries a symmetric form.
 Thus $H$ does not embed in $\mb X$ with $Z(H)\leq Z(\mb X)$ for $\mb X$ of type $A_n$ for $n\leq 5$ and $n=7$, or of type $D_n$ for $n\leq 5$.